EricNavar/AmongUsBitTorrent2/README.md

 ## Logger.java

-The Logger writes the logs
+The Logger writes the logs.
+Can also be used for general debugging

-## README.md

-You are literally reading the ReadMe

-## Client.java

-This is the client code.
-The starting point of this was the Client.java from Canvas

-## FileHandler.java
+## FileHandling.java

-This is for writing to the destination files
+This is for writing to the destination files, ex: thefile.
+It writes pieces as soon as it gets them.

+## remove.sh
+- run `./remove.sh` to remove unnecessary files. .log files, .class files, and all the directories peer_1002/ through peer-1010/

-## unused files
+## unused files/
 - CFG.java
 - StartRemotePeers.java

+**All other files are unused or used for testing**

 ![](./peer_1001/tree.jpg)